 Diagnostic Medical Sonographer

 This is one of the highest-paid healthcare jobs you can get with an associate’s degree.
-In this position, you will be responsible for taking ultrasound and sonogram images.
+In this position, you will take ultrasound and sonogram images.
 You could specialize in obstetric and gynecological sonograms, breast sonograms, cardiac sonograms, and more.

 The average salary for diagnostic medical sonographers is $74,320.